Skip to Content

 The hearing aid features that support sensorineural hearing loss

-Directional microphones: These help wearers focus on sounds coming from a particular direction while minimising background noise.
+Directional microphones: These focus on sounds coming from a particular direction while minimising background noise, improving speech understanding and overall listening comfort.

-Telecoil (T-Coil) technology: T-coil technology enables wearers to connect directly to compatible hearing loop systems commonly found in theatres, churches, or public spaces.
-This feature enhances accessibility and ensures a clearer and more direct listening experience.
+Telecoil (T-Coil) technology: T-coil technology connects directly to hearing loop systems found in theatres, churches, or public spaces.
+This feature gives you a sharper and more direct listening experience.

-Bluetooth connectivity: Many modern hearing aids offer Bluetooth connectivity, allowing wearers to stream audio directly from compatible devices such as smartphones, TVs, or computers.
+Bluetooth connectivity: Bluetooth connectivity enables you to stream audio directly from compatible devices such as smartphones, TVs, or computers.

 Adjusting to hearing aids for sensorineural hearing loss